emitanaka/sydneycodingclub/README.md

 ### Some Plans and Ideas

-- Weekly meeting on 3-5pm Fridays once the semester begins.
+- Weekly meeting on **3-5pm Fridays** once the semester begins.
-- Occasional tutorials, especially for beginners on 2-3pm Fridays.
+- Occasional tutorials, especially for beginners on **2-3pm Fridays**.
+Provide comments on what you want to learn [here](https://github.com/emitanaka/sydneycodingclub/issues/7).
-- Occasional extended club gatherings on 5-7pm Fridays.
+- Occasional extended club gatherings on **5-7pm Fridays**.
 The aim is to particularly encourage industry coders (especially former usyd students or affiliated) to come.

 Meeting